wieslawsoltes/Dock/docs/dock-docking-groups.md

     DockGroup = "Tools"
 };

-// Create an unrestricted dock that only accepts other unrestricted dockables var unrestrictedDock = new ToolDock
+// Create an unrestricted dock that only accepts other unrestricted dockables (local rules) var unrestrictedDock = new ToolDock
 {
     Id = "UnrestrictedDock",